ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_049/Transcripts/Prose/gs049-1_ActInf GuestStream 049.1 ~  Clickbait, consciousness science, and responsible journalism.m4a.sentences.csv_transcript.md

 00:07 _Daniel Friedman:_
 Hello and welcome.
 It's July 26, 2023.
-We're here in active inference Livestream 49.1 with Megan Peters and Nora Bradford.
+We're here in Active Inference Livestream 49.1 with Megan Peters and Nora Bradford.
 So thank you both for joining.
-We're looking forward to a presentation followed by a discussion on clickbait consciousness science and responsible journalism.
+We're looking forward to a presentation followed by a discussion on clickbait, consciousness science, and responsible journalism.
 So, Megan, to you.

 00:32 _Megan Peters:_